 The nature of the experience depends almost entirely on set and setting.
 Set denotes the preparation of the individual, including his personality structure and his mood at the time.
-Setting is physical − the weather, the room's atmosphere; social − feelings of persons present towards one another; and cultural − prevailing views as to what is real. -Timothy Leary & Richard Alpert (Ram dass)
+Setting is physical − the weather, the room's atmosphere; social − feelings of persons present towards one another; and cultural − prevailing views as to what is real.

-the first and most important thing is to create the right circumstances, a protective environment.
+The first and most important thing is to create the right circumstances, a protective environment.
 And do it in an internalized way.
 Don’t interact with the external world until you know that you’re back to your ordinary reality testing ...
 That’s the right set and setting.
 A lot of it [negative outcomes] can be prevented with the right set and setting.
 And with the right person being there with you.
-(S.Grof)

 If a person is in crisis secondary to a psychedelic substance, here are some of the potential components of what has created that crisis: Choosing a bad setting (or having one befall you) for the experience to take place; being unprepared (poor set); trying to control the altered state instead of letting it have its way with you; and the most important element, I believe: what comes bubbling-up into consciousness courtesy of the catalyst ingested.

 Set includes the contents of the personal unconscious, which is essentially the record of all one's life experience.
 It also includes one's walls of conditioning, which determine the freedom with which one can move through various vistas.
 Another important aspect of set consists of one's values, attitudes, and aspirations.
 These will influence the direction of attention and determine how one will deal with the psychic material encountered.

 Setting, or the environment in which the experience takes place, can also greatly influence the experience, since subjects are often very suggestible under psychedelics.
 Inspiring ritual, a beautiful natural setting, stimulating artwork, and interesting objects to examine can focus one's attention on rewarding areas.
 Most important of all is an experienced, compassionate guide who is very familiar with the process.
 His mere presence establishes a stable energy field that helps the subject remain centered.
 The guide can be very helpful should the subject get stuck in uncomfortable places, and can ask intelligent questions that will help resolve difficulties, as well as suggesting fruitful directions of exploration that the subject might have otherwise overlooked.
 The user will also find that simply sharing what is happening with an understanding listener will produce greater clarity and comfort.
 Finally, a good companion knows that the best guide is one's own inner being, which should not be interfered withunless help is genuinely needed and sought.